[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 Next, let’s look at the second grammar.

-As I told you in the beginner class, -는데 is used as a conjunctive form, which connects sentences and means “even though / though.”
+As I told you in the beginner class, -는데 is a conjunctive form that connects sentences and means “even though / though.”

 Hmm, then why are we learning about it again?